shijithpk/music-discovery/README.md

 3. **Create Spotify credentials** — You'll need to [set up](https://www.section.io/engineering-education/spotify-python-part-1/) a developer account at Spotify, if you don't have one already.
 Then put your client id, client secret and redirect url into [cred_spotify.py](cred_spotify.py).

-4. **Create a new mail id** — This is optional, but if you want to be notified by email every week when your playlist is ready, you'll need to create a new mail id to send those mails to yourself.
-This [page](https://realpython.com/python-send-email/) has detailed instructions on how to use gmail programatically to send emails.
-Then put in the email id where you want to receive the mail, the new email id you've created and its password into [config_email.ini](config_email.ini).
-(And if you decide against email notifications, go into [update_script.py](update_script.py) and delete the part dealing with email.)

-5. **Choose playlists to aggregate** — [playlist_ids_full.csv](playlist_ids_full.csv) has a list of Spotify playlists you can aggregate.
+4. **Choose playlists to aggregate** — [playlist_ids_full.csv](playlist_ids_full.csv) has a list of Spotify playlists you can aggregate.
 Info on each playlist is available in the name and description.
 If you think you want to include a playlist, just put 'yes' against it in the INCLUDE column.
 And if you don't want to include it, just leave the cell under INCLUDE blank.
 6 playlists (Pitchfork, Rolling Stone, KCRW from the US and Line of Best Fit, NME, BBC Radio 6 from the UK) have been pre-selected to give you some default choices to start with, but they can be un-selected.

-6. **Change the country code** — You'll need to change one line in the script `spotify_market = 'IN'` and put in the two-letter ISO code for your country.
+5. **Change the country code** — You'll need to change one line in the script `spotify_market = 'IN'` and put in the two-letter ISO code for your country.
 (You can find the code from this [list](https://gist.github.com/frankkienl/a594807bf0dcd23fdb1b).)
 It's important for something called track [relinking](https://developer.spotify.com/documentation/general/guides/track-relinking-guide/).
 Essentially, if a track on a playlist isn't licensed for your country, Spotify will find a version of the track that is licensed, so you'll have fewer tracks missing.

 ### How it all works